 Lola's interest was in abnormal psychology from the start.
 Throughout her nursing career, forensic nursing has always been her first choice.
 This area both intrigued Lola and inspired her to discover why people deviated from societal norms; and yet, how as a professional psychiatric nurse, she could assist some of them to make better choices in their lives.
 While it is true that this area of practice can be stressful at times, Lola always found it fascinating.more >>>

-UPN WELCOMES SIX NEW SITES TO THE MEMBERSHIP
+UPN WELCOMES seven NEW SITES TO THE MEMBERSHIP

-The UPN is pleased to note that six sites that were represented by HSA have now overwhelmingly voted in favour of becoming members of the UPN.
+The UPN is pleased to note that seven sites that were represented by HSA have now overwhelmingly voted in favour of becoming members of the UPN.

 We would like to thank all of those who supported us on this decision and to extend a warm welcome to you as new members of our Union.
 We want to assure you that we are here to represent you and to listen to what you have to say about your profession, your work environment and your aspirations as a Registered Psychiatric Nurse.